CBD Effects on the Thyroid

 Now that you are aware of CBD’s potential effects on the thyroid, you may be wondering what effect marijuana could have on the thyroid.
 While marijuana could contain traces of CBD, it largely consists of THC, another cannabinoid present in the cannabis plant.

 THC could have a similar effect on the thyroid as other cannabinoids like CBD.
-However, marijuana is not used to manage any thyroid conditions for its psychoactive properties.
+However, marijuana is not used to manage any thyroid conditions because of its psychoactive properties.
 On the other hand, CBD is non-psychoactive and doesn’t cause the ‘high’ associated with THC.
-It is for this that CBD products are more commonly used for various purposes.
+It is for this reason that CBD products are more commonly legal.

 While there may be little known about the effects of CBD on the thyroid, CBD products may be used to help manage some of the symptoms associated with thyroid conditions.
 Conditions like hyperthyroidism and hypothyroidism are characterized by inflammation, pain, anxiety, and insomnia.
 Particularly, CBD has potential anti-inflammatory and antidepressant properties.
 These properties may help reduce symptoms such as inflammation, pain, and anxiety that come with thyroid conditions.